floridop/MNXB11-BASH/homework4/README.md

 git push origin homework4
 ```

 ### T4.5.
-Send a new submission on Canvas if you already submitted before.
+Create a new submission on Canvas if you already submitted before.

 ## Task 5 (max 2 points):